AishwaryaKaranth/evernote-firebase/README.md

 # evernote-firebase
-Evernote clone using React and firebase using class components.
+Evernote clone using React(class components) and Firebase.
 <br />
 [Check the demo here](https://evernote-ec1a9.web.app/)